tinnamchoi/oop-project/plan/plan.md

 ## Description

 The project idea is a player-vs-cpu, turn-based, pokemon fighting game.
 Player chooses three of the six given Pokemon, with details of each pokemon provided (name, attribute, attack and defense).
-Cpu will have 3 randomised Pokemon, which will be shown when the battle begins.
+Cpu will have 3 randomized Pokemon, which will be shown when the battle begins.
 The idea of the game is to battle until one side loses all their Pokemon.
 At each turn, players have the option to use their attack, special attack, There are three attributes of Pokemon, each with two Pokemon:
 * water attribute (strong against fire, weak against grass)
   + POKEMON 1